shaun-sweet/personal-blog/content/posts/2018-03-20--jam-stack-1/index.md

 *what does this mean?!*

+Why don't I just explain start with each letter of the acryonam "JAM stack".
+Shall we?

 Well its refreshingly simple which is kind of the glory of it.
 We are taking a step back from the vast world of cutting edge front end javascript and going back to the basics.

 JAM stack works by leveraging the power of modern javascript tooling, specifically - webpack.